LearnersGuild/cos/GLOSSARY.md

 ## Cohort
 A cohort is a set of learners with a shared start date and chapter.

+## Common Good
+I engage/participate for the betterment of the team over personal gain.

 ## Continuous Growth
 I am deliberately and consistently improving my craft and my skills.
 I aspire to live in my Zone of Proximal Development.
-I take on Relevant Stretchy Goals
+I take on Relevant Stretchy Goals.

 ## Courage
 I am honest, even when it’s risky.